Dog Collars

 Long-haired dogs have their nuances when it comes to wearing shock collars.
 Fortunately, we have long prongs for them!

-However, wriggle the collar in the hair before tying it up for increased effectiveness.
+However, wriggle any collar you choose in the hair before tying it up for increased effectiveness.
 You can also try removing some hair from the way by hand to secure the prongs’ connection with the dog’s neck.

 It was all about choosing the right collar for your dog.
 Till next time.